©1978

 another giving a more commanding view.
 Each step of life takes us

-higher and grants more perspective.
 Why regard death as the end?
 This

 view places us outside the logic of life and the spiritual